Maia-Everett/lintian.eu/_posts/2024-06-01-warcraft-retrospective-28.md

 ![Twilight of the Gods](/assets/wr/wc3_nightelf7_thrall.jpg)
 {% endfigure %}

 Again, the waves reset to the weakest ones.
-Defending your own base shouldn't be too bad now if there's not much time left, as they should start with ghouls and crypt fiends agai-- OH GODDESS IT'S ARCHIMONDE HIMSELF AND HE'S HUGE
+Defending our own base shouldn't be too bad now if there's not much time left, as they should start with ghouls and crypt fiends agai-- OH GODDESS IT'S ARCHIMONDE HIMSELF AND HE'S HUGE

 {% figure [caption:"I have no idea why that brave little archer was there, but I did move her away to join the rest of my troops deeper at the base."] %}
 ![Twilight of the Gods](/assets/wr/20240528235903_1.jpg)
 {% endfigure %}

 When there are thirty or so seconds left, Archimonde begins moving towards the World Tree himself from wherever he is, leaving a trail of blight behind and tearing through everything.
 As long as there are enough buildings left standing, there's not enough time for him to reach his destination.
-The time expires, and the quest is completed.
+The timer expires, and the quest is completed.

 {% figure [caption:"This raises the question of why he bothered with minions at all instead of just wrecking everything himself."] %}
 ![Twilight of the Gods](/assets/wr/20240528235923_1.jpg)